 Finally, Canyons continues to expand the bike park with its most recent addition: Split Decision, a new free-ride trail that rates as a double black, as hard as they come.
 Added in summer 2013, you’ll find a series of breath-taking ladders and bridge wood features, setting the rider up for unavoidable gaps and drops that you’ve got to see to believe.
 When you take this on, you’re all in and committed, if you know what I mean.
 Here’s a terrific Youtube clip that gives you a perfect look at the Split Decision trail.

 To take part in any of the mountain biking at Canyons Resort, whether across the general trail network or the bike park specifically, stop by Canyon Mountain Sports in the heart of the resort for lift passes and other necessities.
 If you’ve brought your own bike, you’re good but they’ve got rental bikes there too in addition to any protective gear you’ll need.

-Recommended equipment is helmet with full face shield, goggles, elbow pads, knee pads and full finger gloves.
-For a bike you should use a down-hill specific mountain bike, which has a different geometry or at the very least take your seat down a good bit from its normal set up when you're riding cross country.
+Recommended equipment is a helmet with full face shield, goggles, elbow pads, knee pads, and full finger gloves.
+For a bike, you should use a down-hill specific mountain bike, which has a different geometry or at the very least take your seat down a good bit from its normal set up when you’re riding cross country.